 Two types of output code style are available.
 Ragel can produce a table-driven machine or a directly executable machine.
 The directly executable machine is much faster than the table-driven.
 On the other hand, the table-driven machine is more compact and less demanding on the host language compiler.
-It is better suited to compiling large state machines and in the future will be used for coverage statistics gathering and debugging.
+It is better suited to compiling large state machines.